 Q: How often should I change my baby’s diaper during a long flight?

-A: It’s a good idea to check your baby’s diaper every hour or so during a long flight, even if they haven’t shown any signs of needing a change.
+A: It’s a good idea to check your baby’s diaper every hour or so during a long flight.
 This will help prevent any leaks or accidents and keep your baby comfortable.

 Q: What if my baby has a blowout diaper on the plane?

 A: If your baby has a particularly messy diaper, you may need to use extra wipes and possibly even a spare outfit.
 It’s a good idea to pack a few extra changes of clothes for your baby in case of any accidents.
 Always bag poop diapers in a plastic bag before throwing them away.

 Nasreen's adventures started out as business travel.
 Working as a territory sales manager she covered 21 states during her tenure, traveling 3-5 nights a week.
 As she visited new cities and states, she always worked in a quick stop at a unique or iconic site.
 A travel writing career was born.
 When her father-in-law's cancer came back she started writing and consulting full-time around his chemotherapy schedule.

 Traveling with her firefighter/paramedic husband, kids, friends and solo allows her to cover a variety of situations and topics.
 Her four kids (19 year old boy, 13 year old girl, 11 year old girl and 7 year old boy) are professionals at the cross country road trip.
 After 10 years in Texas, their family is back in the Northeast exploring both familiar and new destinations.